Orthopedic Knee Surgeons and Doctors

 Knee pain is a common condition that can affect people of any age.
 Luckily, most knee pain can be addressed through conservative measures such as nonsteroidal anti-inflammatories (NSAIDs), therapeutic exercises and activity modification.

-Our doctors and surgeons understand that despite advanced surgical techniques to treat knee injuries, post traumatic arthritis of the knee may be the long-term outcome from such traumatic episodes.
-With aging, one can lose cartilage; this is termed degenerative or osteoarthritis.
-Conservative measures are typically the first line treatment approach.
-Such measures include NSAIDs, therapeutic exercise, brace supports, cortisone injections, viscosupplement injections, as well as alternative medicine options such as turmeric, Emu oil, copper bracelets or braces, chondroitin sulfate, glucosamine, and tart cherry juice.
-Regenerative medicineoptions such as platelet rich plasma (PRP) and stem cells injections are other treatment options.
-If conservative measures fail, however, surgery to replace the damaged lining of the joint, that is, a total knee arthroplasty, may be needed.
+Despite advanced surgical techniques to treat knee injuries, arthritis of the knee may be the long-term outcome from past traumatic episodes.
+In addition, with aging, one can lose cartilage; this is termed degenerative or osteoarthritis.
+Conservative measures are typically the first line treatment approach for these problems.
+Regenerative medicine options such as platelet rich plasma (PRP) and stem cells injections are other treatment options.
+If conservative measures fail, however, knee replacement surgery may be necessary to replace the damaged lining of the joint.

 The good news is most injuries to the knee can be resolved conservatively, and majority of the others can be treated effectively surgically.
 Click on any physician image below to learn more below about Atlanta's top orthopedic knee doctors and specialists.